Maptitude

-Maptitude is a mapping software program created by Caliper Corporation that allows users to view, edit and integrate maps.
-The software and technology are designed to facilitate the geographical visualization and analysis of either included data or custom external data.
+Maptitude is a mapping software program, a mapping tool, and a Geographic Information System (GIS) created by Caliper Corporation that allows users to view, edit and integrate maps.
+The software is designed to allow the geographical visualization and analysis of either included data or custom external data.
+The primary user type is a business development professionals.
+The primary use type is for sales territory management.

-Maptitude is intended for business users but competes at all levels of the GIS market in many different sectors.
-It encapsulates the core GIS functionality of the Caliper mapping software suite of products, and integrates with Microsoft Office, data mapping from various sources including Microsoft Excel, and includes a proprietary BASIC-like programming language (Caliper Script) within a development interface (GISDK) that allows automation of the Maptitude environment.
+It encapsulates the core GIS functionality of the Caliper mapping software suite of products, and works with Microsoft Office, data mapping from various sources including Microsoft Excel, and includes a BASIC-like programming language (Caliper Script) within a development interface (GISDK) that allows automation of the Maptitude environment.

-Maptitude geocodes addresses and maintains the geocode precision (the method used to locate the address) in a column in the attribute table.
-Maptitude provides route planning tools for route optimization that provide route directions for optimal routes for travel and deliveries.
-Maptitude calculates the distance and the direction of single or multiple routes.
-Routes are optimized based on the shortest route, fastest route, ordered route, or other route types based on costs other than time or distance.
+Maptitude includes tools for geocoding addresses and records the geocode precision—the method used to locate each address—in the attribute table.
+Maptitude offers comprehensive sales territory mapping features that allow users to define, balance, and manage territories based on geographic, demographic, or performance data, supporting territory realignment and analysis for business planning.
+The software also provides routing and logistics capabilities for route optimization, enabling users to calculate and display the most efficient paths for travel, deliveries, or service calls.
+Routes can be optimized based on distance, travel time, or user-defined cost factors.

 The Caliper technology is used in the following end-user desktop software: